Armour

 Toughened Leathers

-Expert leatherworkers are able to turn leather coats into armor (after a fashion) and those with limited funds often favor these jackets and coats as armor is very expensive.
+Expert leatherworkers are able to turn leather coats into armour (after a fashion) and those with limited funds often favor these jackets and coats as armour is very expensive.
 Covered with crusted salt, alcohol and other less savory materials, toughened leather is hard to penetrate and offers some protection in combat.